griffiti/spring-shell-utils/README.md

 - Many options can be configured via application.(yml|properties) file.

 ### Getting Started
 This project is built with [maven](https://maven.apache.org/).
 Simply clone the repo and run `mvn clean install` to get a build in your local repository.
-Future versions will soon be available via [Github Packages](https://github.com/features/packages) and eventually [Maven Central](https://search.maven.org/).
+Future versions will be available via [Maven Central](https://search.maven.org/).

 ### Project Origin
 This project was inspired by the original work of [Domagoj Madunic](https://github.com/dmadunic) and the [ag04-shell-utils](https://github.com/ag04/ag04-shell-utils) project.